 The Arizona Qualified Charity Tax Credit has been created for individuals who submit Arizona income tax returns.
 The credit applies to cash donations made to qualified nonprofit organizations, like Gesher Disability Resources.

 Does Gesher Disability Resources Qualify?

-A tax credit may be claimed for cash contributions made to a Qualifying Charitable Organization.
+YES!
+A tax credit may be claimed for cash contributions made to a Qualifying Charitable Organization (QCO).
 Gesher Disability Resources qualifies through our 501(c)(3) nonprofit supporting organization (tax id# 86-0626273).
-Since 2015, we’re proud to say that Gesher Disability Resources met all the requirements needed by Federal and Arizona law to be considered as a Qualifying Charitable Organization.
+Since 2015, we’re proud to say that Gesher Disability Resources met all the requirements needed by Federal and Arizona law to be considered as a QCO.
 We are also listed on the Arizona Department of Revenue’s website at www.azdor.gov.

 How Do I Claim the Tax Credit?

 Gesher Disability Resources recommends that you verify your charitable donation options with your tax professional.
 The Arizona Qualified Charity Tax Credit is available only to individuals.
 You report the name of the Qualifying Charitable Organization (QCO) you donated to as well as the dollar amount of your donation to the Arizona Department of Revenue on Form 321.

 QCO Code: Beginning in 2018, the State of Arizona assigned a code to all eligible Qualifying Charitable Organizations.
 “Donors will be required to use this code when taking the tax credit on their income tax returns.” (letter, State of Arizona Department of Revenue, 9.14.18)

 It’s simple to take advantage of the AZ Tax Credit:

 - Filing as “single” and “head of household” status may claim a maximum credit of $400